 Hearing an unexpected and/or unwanted medical diagnosis can bring on worries and fears.
 In the 80s and 90s, tens of thousands of people living with HIV/AIDS (PHAs) were left with much uncertainty and, thus, “the AIDS movement” was born.

-Our film shows how a group of PHAs from southern Ontario, Canada, who were diagnosed with HIV between 1987 and 2013, stayed meaningfully engaged.
+Our film shows how a group of PHAs from southwestern Ontario, Canada, who were diagnosed with HIV between 1987 and 2013, stayed meaningfully engaged.
 At first, the news was life-limiting, but they turned the news around by choosing to support one another, help others and make the world a better place.

 The film begins by showing where people were in their lives when first diagnosed, and the unrest this news caused for them and their loved ones.
 It gives a glimpse of the journeys of seven persons living with HIV/AIDS (PHAs) in the film (in order of appearance): Greg Scratch, Joanne Schingh, Mark McCallum, Don Turner, Jack Haight, Eli Martin and Steve Pratt.
 These stories represent millions of others around the world.